karanveersp/codewithkv-blog/content/blog/intro-to-regex-with-python/index.md

 <br/>

-Data lives on our computers as files containing byte sequences or strings.
+This blog post is an introduction to regular expressions using Python.

-All automation eventually boils down to operations on data, be it analysis, or data extraction, or transformation.
+All programming eventually boils down to operations on data, be it analysis, or data extraction, or transformation.

-Before you can do anything with data, you have to first _identify_ it in a very specific way.
-Your automation, no matter what its going to do, must first lock onto its data.
+Before you can do anything with textual data, you have to first _identify_ it in a very specific way.
+Your program, no matter what its going to do, must first be able to _locate_ specific strings.

 You may be trying to identify:
 - whether a specific word is found in a file